hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But go to change, they wish you at the devil;
 >
-> When you complain, they sometimes' will declare,
+> When you complain, they sometimes will declare,
 >
 > They know you not, nor were the goods bought there:
 >